-With your North Park ID card you have access to many libraries in the Chicago area and can have access to their buildings and check out their books.
-The library participates in two different reciprocal borrowing programs.
+With your North Park ID card, you can access many libraries in the Chicago area and check out their materials.
+Brandel Library participates in two reciprocal borrowing programs:

-IShare is our most popular program and allows you access to many Illinois academic libraries and their books.
-You can search and request IShare books by using the library catalog and selecting "All I-Share Libraries" as the target for your search.

-ACTS (Association of Chicago Theological Schools) is a second group of schools that you may access as a North Park Theological Seminary student.
+- IShare is our most popular program and allows you access to many Illinois academic libraries and their books.
+You can search and request IShare books by using the library catalog and selecting "All I-Share Libraries" as the target for your search. - ACTS (Association of Chicago Theological Schools) is a second group of schools that you may access as a North Park Theological Seminary student.
 Please see the theological librarian for a special card before visiting an ACTS library.

-Beyond IShare and ACTS the Brandel Library has the ability to request books and articles from libraries across the country.
+Beyond IShare and ACTS the Brandel Library can request books and articles from libraries across the country.
 If you need an article that we do not have, you can submit an ILL (Interlibrary Loan) request and we will email you a .pdf of the article.
-You can also request books through ILL and have the book shipped to the Brandel library for you to pick up.
+You can also request books through ILL and have the book shipped to the Brandel Library for you to pick up.